 Some people think that by doing an intense workout and sweating it out will mean you are losing body fat.
 However, this isn’t necessarily the case.
 You could just be burning off the sandwich you had prior to your workout rather than shifting the body fat.

-Working out at high intensity through a program such as Metafit will enable you to burn through calories during the workout, but with an added ‘after-burn’ benefit.
+Working out at high intensity will enable you to burn through calories during the workout, but with an added ‘after-burn’ benefit.

 The ‘after-burn’ effect basically means that your body will continue to burn calories after your workout as it works towards getting your body back to its normal resting levels.
 So a high intensity workout can burn more calories as it continues to work long after you have finished training.